-98 MRTs were identified for 2020 of which 18 MRTs were non-executive directors and 80 were employees.
-The aggregate quantitative information on remuneration for the 80 employees shown below relates to our MRTs only for the performance year ending 31 December 2020.
+105 MRTs were identified for 2021 of which 22 MRTs were non-executive directors and 83 were employees.
+The aggregate quantitative information on remuneration for the 83 employees shown below relates to our MRTs only for the performance year ending 31 December 2021.

-In respect of 2020, the following amounts were paid in fixed and variable remuneration to MRTs.
-Fixed remuneration includes base salary and benefits received between 1 January 2020 and 31 December 2020.
-Variable remuneration includes 2020 annual bonus awards made in March 2021 and the award value of long term incentive awards granted in 2020.
+In respect of 2021, the following amounts were paid in fixed and variable remuneration to MRTs.
+Fixed remuneration includes base salary and benefits received between 1 January 2021 and 31 December 2021.
+Variable remuneration includes 2021 annual bonus awards made in March 2022 and the realised value of long term incentive awards that vested or have a performance period that ended in 2021.

-Total remuneration for MRTs and Code Staff, split by senior management and other
+Total remuneration for MRTs and Code Staff, split by senior management and other Quilter (MRTs of the consolidated group)

-2020 Senior management - 6 (£'000) Other - 74 (£'000)
+2021 Senior management - 6 £'000 Other - 77 £'000

-Fixed Remuneration 3,253 15,022
+Fixed remuneration 2,968 15,041

-Variable Remuneration 3,215 13,817
+Variable remuneration 5,826 18,247

-Total Remuneration 6,467 28,839
+Total remuneration 8,794 33,288